newhuo-tech/hk-docs_rm/source/index.html.md

 ## Market Maker Program

 It is very welcome for market maker who has good market making strategy and large trading volume.
-If your Huobi Spot account or Contract account has at least 10 BTC, you can send your email to:
+If your New Huo Spot account or Contract account has at least 10 BTC, you can send your email to:

-- [MM_service@huobi.com](mailto:MM_service@huobi.com) for Huobi Global (spot / leverage) market maker
+- [MM_service@huobi.com](mailto:MM_service@huobi.com) for New Huo Global (spot / leverage) market maker
-- [dm_mm@huobi.com](mailto:dm_mm@huobi.com) for Huobi Contract market maker
+- [dm_mm@huobi.com](mailto:dm_mm@huobi.com) for New Huo Contract market maker

 And provide below details: